michaelhly/michaelhly.github.io/_posts/tune-llm-two.md

 ---
-title: "How to Tune a LLM: Hyperparameters and Metrics"
+title: "How to Tune an LLM: Hyperparameters and Metrics"
 date: "2023-08-25T12:00:00.000Z"
 ---

-[Last time](https://michaelhly.com/posts/tune-llm-one) we figured out how to prepare data for our language model, now we can initalize our BERT model for fine tuning.
-But before diving into a bunch of [deep learning](https://en.wikipedia.org/wiki/Deep_learning) jargons on hyperparameters and metrics, I thought it would be useful to build our own mental model on what goes on during the fine tuning process.
+[Last time](https://michaelhly.com/posts/tune-llm-one) we figured out how to prepare data for our language model, and now we can initialize our BERT model for fine-tuning.
+But before diving into a bunch of [deep learning](https://en.wikipedia.org/wiki/Deep_learning) jargon on hyperparameters and metrics, I thought it would be useful to build our own mental model on what goes on during the fine-tuning process.

 ## Backpropagation